Chi Atienza

-Angela Lei Ilagan Atienza (born July 26, 1981), widely known as Chi Atienza and also nicknamed as Chi-Chi, is a Filipino politician who is the 35th vice mayor of Manila, the capital city of the Philippines, since 2025.
-A daughter of politician Lito Atienza, she is a graduate of De La Salle University.
+Angela Lei "Chi" Ilagan Atienza–Valdepeñas (born July 26, 1981), also nicknamed as Chi-Chi, is a Filipino politician who has been the 35th vice mayor of Manila, the capital city of the Philippines, since 2025.
+A daughter of former mayor Lito Atienza, she is a graduate of De La Salle University.
 Before entering politics, she worked as a journalist and television host for PTV.

 Early life and education

 Atienza was born on July 26, 1981, to Manila politician Lito Atienza, who was then a barangay captain, and Ma.
 Evelina Ilagan.
 She is the younger sister of broadcasters and former councilors Kim and Ali and incumbent councilor Maile.
 She is a graduate of political science at De La Salle University.

 Atienza is known for being the director of Kababaihan ng Maynila, an organization established by her father, former mayor Lito Atienza, to give livelihood for some women of the city.